WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-26-Think-like-a-tester-and-modify-the-user-stories.markdown

 2. The check for the first full paragraph of text on the "San Francisco" page was unnecessary, and probably brittle, because it would fail if any of that content were to change - it should have just checked for "San Francisco" instead

 Whether or not these are issues the product team would want to address are a matter for discussion.
-One of the limitations I have seen with AI generated content is that tends to perform poorly when generation requires any kind of repeated set of steps.
+One of the limitations I have seen with AI generated content is that it tends to perform poorly when generation requires any kind of repeated set of steps.
 While it did the first step for the first location pretty well, it never tried to repeat the process.